kubermatic/docs/content/kubermatic/main/tutorials-howtos/networking/dual-stack/_index.en.md

 that the VPC and subnets used to host the worker nodes need to be dual-stack enabled - i.e. must have both IPv4 and IPv6 CIDR assigned.

 Limitations:
-- Worker nodes do not have their IPv6 IP addresses published in k8s API (`kubectl describe nodes`), but have them physically applied on their network interfaces (can be seen after SSH-ing to the node).
+- In the Clusters with control plane version < 1.24, Worker nodes do not have their IPv6 IP addresses published in k8s API (`kubectl describe nodes`), but have them physically applied on their network interfaces (can be seen after SSH-ing to the node).
 Because of this, pods in the host network namespace do not have IPv6 address assigned.
 - Dual-Stack services of type `LoadBalancer` are not yet supported by AWS cloud-controller-manager.
 Only `NodePort` services can be used to expose services outside the cluster via IPv6.